drand/website/docs/docs/specification.md

 To detect if the network is stalled, each node at each new tick must verify that the `lastBeacon.Round + 1` equals the current round given by their local clock.
-If that is not the case, that means there wasn't a random beacon generated in time in the previous round OR this node didn't receive enoug partial beacons for some reasons.
+If that is not the case, that means there wasn't a random beacon generated in time in the previous round OR this node didn't receive enough partial beacons for some reasons.

 If that condition is true, nodes must first try to sync with each other: each node